 - Crispy crust.
 If you prefer a nice crispy crust, brush the loaf with an egg wash (whisked egg white and water) before baking and keep it in a little longer.

 There are endless ways to use a baguette.
-My kids love a slice on their plate of spaghetti and meatballs but below are some more exciting ways to enjoy your very own loaf of homemade bread.
+My kids love a slice on their plate of spaghetti and meatballs or to sop up marinara sauce but below are some more exciting ways to enjoy your very own loaf of homemade bread.

 - Is there anything better than a warm loaf of bread straight out of the oven?
 Slice it up and serve it with a pat of butter or cinnamon butter and strawberry jam for breakfast!
 Switch it up later on and use garlic herb butter for dinner.